This is one of the diplomatic cables about New Zealand held by Wikileaks.

 1. (C) Summary: During a November 27 meeting with ChargC), Political and Economic Chief and Econoff, New Zealand Ministry of Foreign Affairs China Desk Director Grahame Morton gave a read-out of Chinese Vice Premier Li Keqiang's November 1-3 visit to New Zealand.
 Morton said Li's initial visit to the region had been put on hold after it became entangled in tensions between China and Australia over the alleged Rio Tinto espionage issue.
 The main focus of the visit was economic, with discussions about currency, trading and investment.
 Morton also reported that Li was "forward leaning" on New Zealand's Global Alliance proposal that aims to reduce agriculture related greenhouse gases through joint cooperation on research.
 During the visit, China and New Zealand signed four agreements on education, temporary workers, dairy

 product certification, and offal standards.
 Regarding Tibet issues, New Zealand's Prime Minister Key confirmed he will not meet with the Dalai Lama during his December 4-7 visit to Auckland, but New Zealand officials did press Li on Tibet and encouraged dialogue between the two sides.
+End summary.

 Visit Comes as a Surprise to New Zealand